Adithyan72/Adithyan72/README.md

  ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning **Coding Courses Full Stack Dev from Industry Experts to make you job ready.**
+- 🌱 I’m currently learning **Coding Courses Full Stack Dev from Industry Experts.**

 - 📫 How to reach me **adithyans7299@gmail.com**